Which microgreens regrow after ✂️ cutting?

 What you need to remember for regrowing is:

-- Plants to grow need a little leaf to absorb light and recycle it to energy used later for regrowing next crop of microgreens.
+• Plants to grow need a little leaf to absorb light and recycle it to energy used later for regrowing the next crop of microgreens.

-- When you look at the micro plant of Peas you can spot the first little leaf on the stem, just over the seed and comming out of it root.
-You have to cut above it, it will allow your microgreens to regrow.
+• When you look at the micro plant of Peas, you can spot the first little leaf on the stem, just over the seed and coming out of it root.
+You have to cut above it, it allows your microgreens to regrow.

 Can I regrow microgreens?